Home to the world’s largest collection of Vincent van Gogh’s masterpieces, the iconic Van Gogh Museum is one of the must-sees in Amsterdam.

 Planning ahead is therefore absolutely essential!

 Nowadays, you can only book your tickets for the museum online.
 They no longer sell them at the museum itself.
 In the high season (+-March to October), these tickets usually sell out at least 7 – 10 days in advance.
-But if you want to be able to choose a time slot that best fits your itinerary, you really should book at least a month or two before your visit!
+If you want to not just visit the museum but also be able to choose a time slot that best fits your itinerary, you really should book at least a month or two before your visit!

 Our experience: We recently visited Van Gogh Museum in the summer, and we booked our tickets without any issues several months before the trip.
 On the day of our visit, we were talking to people standing next to us in line and they told us that this was their second time in Amsterdam.
 They came back especially for this museum because they couldn’t get the tickets the first time.